Triberium/Grafunc/README.md

 ## Documentation

-Documentation is currently being worked on.
-Its available in the [Documentation](doc/index.html) folder as a set of HTML files that can be opened in any browser.
+Documentation can be found on the [Website](https://docs.grafunc.com).
+The files can also be found under the [docs](docs/index.html) folder as a set of HTML files that can be opened in any browser.